South Africans learn to laugh at lighter side of blackouts

 Electricity outages are expected to last until 2017 and the government says the knock-on effects could cut 1 percent from economic growth this year.

-A wave of crisis-related jokes have sprung up on social media and the stand-up comedy circuit, exemplifying South Africans' ability to use humor to cope with adversity.
+A wave of crisis-related jokes have sprung up on social media and the stand-up comedy circuit, exemplifying South Africans' ability to use humour to cope with adversity.

 "Eskom is the only business that pleads with you not to use their product," one comedian observed.
 Social media users have latched onto handles like #eishkom.
 'Eish' is a widely used exclamation of resigned indignation in South Africa.